BanterTheGreat/modern-4e/classes/artificer.typ

         traits: "Arcane",
       );
       #colbreak();

       = Techniques
       You master the Alchemical Synthesis and Brew Potion techniques and gain the Technique Mastery feat.

       = Powers
-    You may choose 2 At-Will, 1 Encounter and 2 Daily Artificer Powers.
+      You may choose 2 At-Will, 1 Encounter and 2 Daily #className Powers.

       = Feats
-    You gain access to the Artificer feat list
+      You gain access to the #className feat list
     ]

     #pagebreak()